HubbleNetwork/legal-pages/terms-of-service.md

 ### 17.4.
 Electronic Delivery Policy, Customer Consent, and Notices

 You consent to receive all agreements, updates, disclosures, policies, notices, and other information (collectively, “Notices”) provided by Company or its affiliates via paper and/or electronic delivery at Company’s sole discretion.
-Company may deliver or display Notices to you by email or pop-up window, or by posting a message on the Services or the [Customer Portal](LINK TO CUSTOMER PORTAL).
+Company may deliver or display Notices to you by email or pop-up window, or by posting a message on the Services or the [Customer Portal](dashboard.hubblenetwork.com).
 You may receive periodic texts, emails, or other communications from the Company, such as notices regarding expiration of your account and changes to these Terms.

-If you have any questions about these Terms, please contact us at: [info@hubblenetwork.com].
+If you have any questions about these Terms, please contact us at: info@hubblenetwork.com.